Fast and Yummy: All We Know About Cézanne’s Fruits

 Paul Cézanne was widely misunderstood by his contemporaries.
 This shy man, who was a precursor of Cubism and Fauvism, loved to paint fruit (in art history called “still lifes”).
 This is all we know about Cézanne’s fruits:

-1. Still lifes were his favorite
+1. Still lifes were his favorite genre

 These Apples are among his early works.
-They look quite real- it changed later.
+They look quite real but this will change later…

-3. Then, apples started to look like flat balls.
+3. Then, apples started to look like flat balls

-Cézanne was interested in the simplification of naturally occurring forms to their geometric essentials: he wanted to “treat nature by the cylinder, the sphere, the cone”.
+Cézanne was interested in the simplification of naturally occurring forms to their geometric essentials: he wanted to “treat nature by the cylinder, the sphere, the cone.”
 An apple or orange would be a sphere obviously.

 5. He created an illusion of depth

 Though a precursor of Cubism, Cézanne often created an illusion of depth – like in this painting, with the curtain at the back and the white sheets in the front.